 According to Dr. Harville Hendrix, we are drawn to our “unfinished business.”
 A mysterious admixture of our happiest childhood feelings, our unmet childhood needs, the LOST SELF – the self we lost to socialization, the FALSE SELF – created to compensate for the LOST SELF, and the DISOWNED SELF – the parts of the false self that we hate.
 Whew!
 So in a nutshell, you take the good, the bad, the hidden and the fake, create a human being and marry it.

-Stage 4: Reality Love – Here we view each other clearly and without prejudice.
+Here we view each other clearly and without prejudice.
 This is the truth.
 You are not the “good parent”, not the enemy; you are my friend.
-Our unconscious blinders have been removed and we are free to give without any demand of reciprocation but plenty of hope for returned love.
+Our unconscious blinders have been removed and we are free to give without any demand for reciprocation but plenty of hope for returned love.
 We are complete and whole and the energy of love and respect flows freely.

 In this final stage, couples reach out instead of in.
 Their ability to love and heal expands and looks at the great need of the world and is inspired to give.
 This stage lacks the crazy infatuation of romantic love but is replaced with an intensity of joy and passion that are beyond anything that the other stages could ever produce.
 As my daughter, Ilsa Levine says, “Mom!
 It’s like the oneness of marriage finally happens and giving to your mate actually feels like you’re loving yourself!”
 Well said, Ilsa, well said.